nsutezo/gcs_resumable_uploads/README.md

 pip install -r requirements.txt
 ```

-- Specify bucket name and the list of files to be sent.
+- Specify bucket name, the list of files to be sent and the source and destination file paths.

 - run the [resumable_uploads.py](resumable_uploads.py) script: